 The board must elect from among its members a chair and a vice-chair.
 Meetings of the board are at the call of the chair or at the call of any four members of the board acting together.

 The board must appoint an executive director.
 The executive director is in the unclassified service.
+The executive director is not an ex officio member of the board.
 The executive director serves as secretary of the board and must keep a record of all proceedings and actions by the board.
 The board may also employ and prescribe the duties of other permanent or temporary employees in the unclassified service as may be necessary to administer this chapter, subject to appropriation.
 The executive director and all other employees serve at the pleasure of the board.
 Expenses of the board must be approved by the chair or another member as the rules of the board may provide and the expenses must then be paid in the same manner as other state expenses are paid.

 All members and employees of the board are subject to any provisions of law regulating political activity by state employees.
 In addition, no member or employee of the board may be a candidate for, or holder of, (1) a national, state, congressional district, legislative district, county, or precinct office in a political party, or (2) an elected public office for which party designation is required by statute.